How often have you heard junior golfers (or

 start with the basics.

-grant-in-aid on a yearly basis.
-Renewals are
+yearly basis.
+Renewals are not automatic but

 For NCAA Division I, men’s golf programs may

-award 4.5 scholarships annually versus 6.0
+award up to 4.5 scholarships annually versus 6.0

 scholarships for women’s golf programs.
-In
+In NCAA

-and 5.4 for women.
-NCAA Division III
+for women.
+NCAA Division III institutions are

-institutions are prohibited from awarding
+prohibited from awarding athletic scholarships.

-Junior Colleges are also permitted to award
+NAIA institutions and Junior Colleges are also

-athletic scholarships.
-It should be noted that
+should be noted that even though schools are

-even though schools are permitted to offer the
+permitted to offer the aforementioned number of

-number of scholarships, not all schools have
+scholarships, not all schools have budgeted or

-budgeted or “fully funded” their golf
+“fully funded” their golf scholarship allowance.

 To comply with NCAA bylaws, golf has been